Live Casino Bonus

-When you enter a live game lobby at the casino of your choice, you’ll be connected to a real-life casino via a video web stream.
+When you enter a live game lobby at the casino of your choice, you’re connected to a real-life casino via video web stream.
 You can then play at this real-life casino by making your gaming decisions with your mouse or phone.
 According to how the games go, funds are added to or deducted from your account automatically.

 Technically live games take advantage of ultra-modern image recognition technology.
 It reads card symbols, roulette wheels, etc., automatically to allow computers to understand what’s going on.
 Ironically, all this million-dollar modern technology is needed to give you a decidedly old-school casino experience.

 Live casino games differ from normal online casino games in four key ways:

 - Live games have higher betting limits

 - Live games don’t use computer random number generators (instead they use real cards, roulette wheels, dice, etc.)

 - It’s slower to play live games than simulated casino games, the dealers and croupiers need to physically set up each hand or spin

 - You can’t play live games for free

 Live gaming also is a bit more personal than playing simulated games.
 You can, for example, chat with the croupier or dealer (one common situation is simply asking about the rules).
 When you chat, you can type your question or comment, and it’s then sent to the dealer who responds directly to you the camera.

 Getting started with real-money live dealer games only takes minutes.
 First, sign-up an account at a live dealer online casino.
 Then, you need to deposit for example with your Visa or through with PayPal.
 After this, you’re ready to play roulette, blackjack, baccarat, and other live games.